MichaelCWalsh7/milestone-project-1/README.md

         - Shippori Mincho is a font based on The Tokyo Tsukiji Type Foundry No. 5 Mincho style.
 A common font in Japanese and Chinese typography, it has a much  more traditional look and feel than it's counterpart, Montserrat.
 This style is designed with the intention of being used for long-form text setting in novels.
 As the website contains several instances of long-form dramatic prose,
-        including: sample chapters from a book, poetry and a short story, it is both attractive and appropriate.
+        including: two sample chapters from a book and a multi-stanza poem, it is both attractive and appropriate.
         - Montserrat, on the other hand has a more modern feel and is a clean font used frequently in programming, so it is both attractive and appropriate.
         - The basic idea of having a mixture of two fonts used primarily throughout the website was to further compliment the idea of